the-laurel/chain-proposals/evmos/PrecedenceGraph.md

 }
 link The Principle Of Existence Of Aspirations "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfExistenceOfAspirations.md"

+class Principle of Optimization for LongTerm {
+  created
+}
+link Principle of Optimization for LongTerm "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfOptimizationForLongTerm.md"

 class The Principle Of Continuity Of State {
   created
 }
 link The Principle Of Continuity Of State "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfContinuityOfState.md"

+Principle of Optimization for LongTerm <|-- The Principle Of Existence Of Aspirations Principle of Optimization for LongTerm <|-- The Principle Of Integrity

 The Principle Of Integrity  <|-- The Principle Of Determinism The Principle Of Integrity  <|-- The Principle Of Reflexivity